iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.3.1/report.md

 > Room for improvement - Handy app, saves time at the PO.
 1 - When printing more than 1 postage label it sometimes re-generates the previous label for printing, you have to keep checking it's actually the correct label.
 2 - Since this is an app used by 1 single individual or company I don't see the need to keep inputting sender's details, auto fill would be a better solution.
 3 - Likewise save payment details.
 Alot of unnecessary repetitiveness inputs required.<br> :date: __2021-04-27 14:31:37__

-> annoying that I have to login every time...thank goodness for touch id<br> :date: __2021-04-27 12:05:44__

-> was messaged to say they would deliver on Saturday morning, waited in all day to find it wasn't even in the county on Saturday, got another message Sunday afternoon to say it was now in the county and would be delivered Monday. was on 24hr tracked parcel and should have been signed for. found it outside the front door.<br> :date: __2021-04-26 13:36:35__

 #### 2-star reviews